 If pores are mostly filled, the wood surface will be smooth and slick, but not as "piano top" or

-glass-like slick as are cheaper polyurethane finishes often found on Remington, Browning, and many other stocks.
+glass-like slick as are cheaper polyurethane factory finishes.
 The idea of a hand-rubbed oil finish is to not create a glassy or plastic look, but to let the natural texture of the pores slightly catch light, and in so doing, reveal what makes natural wood so different from wood coated with super-slick synthetic finishes (translated: cheap, quick, and easy to apply; also hard to repair, remove, and which tend to cloud or haze over with time).

 You will need to decide which finish you prefer: Both the above results (unfilled and filled textures) are attractive and desirable.
-Both are achieved through fine oil mixtures and hand rubbing application, but the filled texture is much more time intensive.
-Both finishes are waterproof and durable.
+Both are achieved through fine oil mixtures and hand rubbing application, are waterproof and durable.
 It simply depends on which effect you prefer.

 Directly below is a photo of a stock finished in unfilled pore texture.
 This finish has a rustic appearance, one often characterized on venerable Winchester and Parker firearms, among others.
 The look is a combination of a decisively custom, yet rugged/rustic appearance, something you might link to 'Big John Wayne', for example.
 (Actually, the photo doesn't quite capture the more open pore structure.
 In reality, the unfilled pores are very easy to see.
 Handsome, but on the rough side.)